-The Company’s website, http://corporate.windeln.de, serves as a central platform for publishing current information about the Company.
+The Company’s website, https://corporate.windeln.de, serves as a central platform for publishing current information about the Company.
 Financial reports, presentations from analysts and investor conferences as well as press releases and ad hoc announcements about the Company are also available there.
 Dates of key annual publications and events (for example, annual report, interim reports, general meeting, etc.) are released with sufficient notice.
-Notifications of securities transactions that must be reported by members of the management board and supervisory board of windeln.de SE as well as by related parties (directors’ dealings) can also be found on the website http://corporate.windeln.de, which are published immediately after the corresponding notification is received.
+Notifications of securities transactions that must be reported by members of the management board and supervisory board of windeln.de SE as well as by related parties (directors’ dealings) can also be found on the website https://corporate.windeln.de, which are published immediately after the corresponding notification is received.
 The same applies for voting rights announcements submitted in accordance with Sec.
 21 et seq.
-WpHG.
+Securities Trading Act (WpHG).

 Financial reporting and annual audit

 Financial reporting is performed at group level in accordance with the International Financial Reporting Standards (IFRS) and the separate financial statements in accordance with local GAAP (HGB).
 Reporting follows the statutory and stock exchange obligations with the separate and consolidated financial statements as well as an interim report for the first half of the year and quarterly statements for the first and third quarter of the year.
-The annual report and internet presence are – in line with international standards – also available in English; the annual report and interim reports can be found on the Company website http://corporate.windeln.de.
+The annual report and internet presence are – in line with international standards – also available in English; the annual report and interim reports can be found on the Company website https://corporate.windeln.de.
 The consolidated financial statements are prepared by the management board and audited by the auditor as well as the supervisory board.
-The auditor was KPMG AG Wirtschaftsprüfungsgesellschaft, Munich, appointed by the Annual General Meeting on June 6, 2019.
+The auditor was KPMG AG Wirtschaftsprüfungsgesellschaft, Munich, appointed by the Annual General Meeting on June 24, 2020.
 The auditor issued a declaration of independence to prove to the supervisory board its independence.
-The auditor took part in the both the meetings of the audit committee and the supervisory board on March 13, 2020 to discuss the 2019 separate and consolidated financial statements; in particular, the auditor reported to the audit committee and supervisory board the results of the audit of the separate financial statements and management report of windeln.de SE as of December 31, 2019 (HGB) as well as the consolidated financial statements and group management report of windeln.de SE as of December 31, 2019 (IFRS).
 It was agreed with the auditor of windeln.de SE that the chair of the supervisory board would be informed without delay of any reasons for disqualification or any factors affecting impartiality if they arise during the audit, unless they are remedied immediately.
 Relationships to shareholders that qualify as related parties as defined by the underlying accounting provisions are explained in the consolidated financial statements.

 Remuneration of the management board and the supervisory board